 A financial liability is recognised on the statement of financial position when, and only when, the entity becomes a party to the contractual provisions of the instrument and it is derecognised when the obligation specified in the contract is discharged or cancelled or expires.
 The initial recognition of financial liability is at fair value normally represented by the transaction price.
-The transaction price for financial liability not classified at fair value through profit or loss includes the transaction costs that are directly attributable to the acquisition or issue of financial liability classified at fair value through profit or loss are expensed immediately.
+The transaction price for financial liability not classified at fair value through profit or loss includes the transaction costs that are directly attributable to the acquisition or issue of the financial liability.
+Transaction costs incurred on the acquisition or issue of financial liability classified at fair value through profit or loss are expensed immediately.
 The transactions are recorded at the trade date.